emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

-EMQ X Team provides Helm chart which facilitates users to one-click deploy EMQ X [MQTT broker](https://www.emqx.com/en/products/emqx) in the Kubernetes cluster.
-EMQ X Team mostly recommends This method for deploying EMQ X MQTT broker in the Kubernetes or k3s cluster.
-This article will start from scratch using the handwriting YAML file method to deploy a K8S cluster of EMQ X MQTT broker, and analyze details and techniques of the deployment.
+EMQX Team provides Helm chart which facilitates users to one-click deploy EMQX [MQTT broker](https://www.emqx.com/en/products/emqx) in the Kubernetes cluster.
+EMQX Team mostly recommends This method for deploying EMQX MQTT broker in the Kubernetes or k3s cluster.
+This article will start from scratch using the handwriting YAML file method to deploy a K8S cluster of EMQX MQTT broker, and analyze details and techniques of the deployment.
 It will facilitate users to flexibly use during real deployment.

 Reading this article needs users to know the basic concept of Kubernetes and having an operational Kubernetes cluster.

-## Deploy single EMQ X MQTT broker node in K8S
+## Deploy single EMQX MQTT broker node in K8S

-### Use pod directly deploy EMQ X Broker
+### Use pod directly deploy EMQX Broker

 In Kubernetes, the smallest management element is [Pod](https://kubernetes.io/zh/docs/concepts/workloads/pods/pod-overview/) than individual containers.
 Pod is the basic executing unit of Kubernetes applications, which means that it is the smallest and simplest unit be created or deployed in the Kubernetes object model.
 Pod represents the processes running on the [cluster](https://kubernetes.io/zh/docs/reference/glossary/?all=true#term-cluster).

-EMQ X Broker has provided mirroring in [docker hub](https://hub.docker.com/r/emqx/emqx), so users can easily deploy EMQ X Broker in the single pod.
-Using the command `kubectl run` to create a pod running EMQ X Broker.
+EMQX Broker has provided mirroring in [docker hub](https://hub.docker.com/r/emqx/emqx), so users can easily deploy EMQX Broker in the single pod.
+Using the command `kubectl run` to create a pod running EMQX Broker.

 ```
 $ kubectl run emqx --image=emqx/emqx:v4.1-rc.1  --generator=run-pod/v1
 pod/emqx created
 ```

-View the status of EMQ X Broker:
+View the status of EMQX Broker:

 ```
 $ kubectl get pods -o wide